coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

--   Affected creatures become unable to take actions; instead, they dance, observe the performance with rapt attention, laugh, or applaud at the deity's option.
-The affected creatures also suffer a --4 penalty to Armor Class, cannot succeed at Reflex saves (except on a roll of 20), and cannot use shields.
-Creatures can resist this mind effect with a successful Will save (DC 10 + the deity's Charisma modifier + the deity's divine rank).
+-   Affected creatures become unable to take actions; instead, they dance, observe the performance with rapt attention, laugh, or applaud at the deity’s option.
+The affected creatures also suffer a –4 penalty to Armor Class, cannot succeed at Reflex saves (except on a roll of 20), and cannot use shields.
+Creatures can resist this mind effect with a successful Will save (DC 10 + the deity’s Charisma modifier + the deity’s divine rank).
 The effects last for as long as the deity performs and for up to 1 round per divine rank thereafter.
 -   Affected creatures become blissfully calm.
 They are immune to fear